Divorce in Illinois

 - STD – infecting the spouse with a sexually transmitted disease.

-Laws in Illinois can be tricky, schedule a risk-free consultation today.
+Laws in Illinois can be tricky, schedule a risk-free legal consultation today.

-Although there is no free divorce in Illinois, there are ways to save and services that can help people with limited resources.
+Although there is no free divorce, there are ways to save and services that can help people with limited resources.
 You may be able to get assistance from volunteer attorneys and the local legal aid society.
 You can petition the court to proceed in forma pauperis, where the court can eliminate or reduce fees.

-The normal cost to become divorced with Do-It-Yourself Divorce ranges from $300 to $1,500, based on the complexity of your situation and special courtroom and paperwork charges.
+The average cost to become divorced with Do-It-Yourself Divorce ranges from $300 to $1,500, based on the complexity of your situation, particular courtroom, and paperwork charges.
 Regardless of the method you choose, you’ll have to cover filing and court fees of around $300, together with extra costs coming from additional paperwork and valuations which could be needed by the courts based upon your individual circumstance.

 Realistic Cost Analysis of Divorce in Illinois